bitnami/charts/bitnami/milvus/README.md

 This chart allows you to set your custom affinity using the `affinity` parameter.
 Find more information about Pod affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, use one of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
-To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters inside each of the subsections: `rootCoord`, `dataCoord`, `indexCoord`, `dataNode`, `indexNode`, `attu` and `queryNode`.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters inside each of the subsections: `rootCoord`, `dataCoord`, `indexCoord`, `dataNode`, `streamingNode`, `attu` and `queryNode`.

 ### External kafka support